Potluck Discussion: Ideal Mental States, Mixing Energy Systems, and Memorable Failures

 Trevor Connor 31:16

-And you’re calling me really methodical.
-I’m trying to get this picture of myself and I’m not sure I like this as my three monitor deaths.
+And you’re calling me really methodical – I’m trying to get this picture of myself and I’m not sure I like this – I was gonna stay on my three monitor –

-said, Listen, man, I was not calling you methodical as a insult.
-I look at methodical people.
-The way you’re methodical.
-And I wish my mind worked like that, because I think it I don’t know, man, I feel like it should be easier to be that way.
-God no. Next up
+Listen, man, I was not calling you methodical as a insult.
+I look at methodical people the way you’re methodical and I wish my mind worked like that, because I think it – I don’t know, man, I feel like it should be easier to be that way.

 Grant Holicky 31:49

 All right, that’s fair.
 I walked in here with a phone.
-Flip Flops.
+And flip flops.

 Trevor Connor 31:57